Thomas Somers (investor)

-Thomas Somers had traveled, under his own expense, to England the fall of 1785 on behalf of the Tradesmen and Manufacturers of Baltimore, Maryland, in an attempt to procure the machines used for carding and spinning cotton.
+Thomas Somers had traveled, at his own expense, to England the fall of 1785 on behalf of the Tradesmen and Manufacturers of Baltimore, Maryland, in an attempt to procure the machines used for carding and spinning cotton.
 After some difficulty, he was able to leave England, having stolen descriptions and models of the machines used.
 He returned to Baltimore in the summer of 1786.